Japan-China Relations

 You will need the link and passcode provided in the confirmation email.

-This event is a part of YCAPS' "Getting to Know Japan Series" co-sponsored by Japan Foundation, New York (JFNY).
+This event is a part of YCAPS' "Getting to Know Japan Series".Speaker:

-Dr. Stephen Nagy received his PhD in International Relations/Studies from Waseda University in 2008.
-His main affiliation is as a professor at the International Christian University, Tokyo.
-He is also a fellow at the Canadian Global Affairs Institute (CGAI); a visiting fellow with the Japan Institute for International Affairs (JIIA); a senior fellow at the MacDonald Laurier Institute (MLI); and a senior fellow with the East Asia Security Centre (EASC).
-He also serves as the Director of Policy Studies for the Yokosuka Council of Asia Pacific Studies (YCAPS) spearheading their Indo-Pacific Policy Dialogue series.
+Dr. Stephen Nagy’s main affiliation is as a professor at the International Christian University, Tokyo.
+Concurrently, he is a visiting fellow with the Japan Institute for International Affairs (JIIA).
+He serves as the director of policy studies for the Yokosuka Council of Asia Pacific Studies (YCAPS), spearheading their Indo-Pacific Policy Dialogue series.

 Format: This event will be recorded and published in our web archive.
 Questions are encouraged during the live event.